 27.4.6 All Other Property Coverage

-Sound Transit is responsible for the repair and replacement in the event of casualty losses of the Link vehicles and all Link systems, equipment, inventory, Right-of-Way, fixtures, facilities, and other improvements located (i) south of the Merge Zone and (ii) northerly or easterly of the DSTT Annex.
+Sound Transit is responsible for the repair and replacement in the event of casualty losses of the Link vehicles and all Link systems, equipment, inventory, right-of-way fixtures, facilities, and other improvements located (i) south of the Merge Zone and (ii) northerly or easterly of the DSTT Annex.
 Accordingly, Sound Transit will, at its sole expense and discretion: (i) purchase and maintain its own property insurance, if any, on all said properties; and (ii) seek recovery from Third Parties for damages to the property.

 27.5 Survival of Terms and Procedures for Payment of Post-Termination Claims